-Copies of this Agreement shall be printed at the District's expense, with Association Support, within thirty (30) days after the Agreement is signed and presented to all employees now employed, hereafter employed, or when an individual contract is offered.
+Copies of this Agreement shall be printed and three hole punched at the District's expense, with Association Support, within thirty (30) days after the Agreement is signed and presented to all employees now employed, hereafter employed, or when an individual contract is offered.
 Two hundred (200) copies of the Master Agreement shall be furnished to the Association for its use.